Pet Dental Care in Miami, FL

 Fractured teeth occur frequently in dogs who chew hard objects like bones, antlers, or ice.
 These breaks expose the sensitive pulp cavity inside the tooth, causing severe pain and allowing bacteria to enter.
 Fractured teeth often abscess, creating pockets of infection at the root tip.
 These damaged teeth require either root canal treatment or extraction to resolve pain and infection.

 Tooth resorption affects many cats, causing teeth to erode from the inside out.
-The body essentially destroys its own teeth in a process that’s painful and progressive.
+The body essentially destroys its own teeth in a process that is painful and progressive.
 These lesions often hide beneath the gum line, detectable only through x-rays or careful probing during examination under anesthesia.
 Affected teeth need extraction since the resorption process cannot be stopped or reversed.

 Gum Disease Stages